Leave of Absence

 Faculty and Staff preparing to travel outside the United States on university sponsored trips should review the available resources and must register ahead of time.
 While traveling, report any work related injury or illness promptly to your supervisor.
-For medical referrals, treatment or evacuations, please contact the insurance company directly; contact information and resources are available in the above link.
+For medical referrals, treatment or evacuations, please contact the insurance company directly; contact information and resources are provided when you register 2-4 weeks prior to departure online.
 When treatment is sought using sources other than the Travel Insurance, please obtain an itemized bill so you can file a claim for reimbursement upon your return.
 Please file any Travel Insurance claim and report the injury to AmeriSys within one week of your return to the USA.

 Due to the launch of Knight Vision, including the Workday system implementation and Service Enhancement Transformation (SET), UCF HR is currently in the process of reorganizing our website.